+We’re a web design and development agency, so we use our (and love our Macs).
 We’ve been using our 2016 Apple MacBook Pros with the Touch Bar for almost 10 months now.
 Sure, the emoticon happy face stares hopefully at us, and suggested text occurs unnoticed, but Touch Bar adoption rates are increasing.
 Our most used features: volume/mute, brightness, undo (Photoshop) and Apple Pay.
 Siri?
 No thanks.

 But the feature we find most useful are the web page icons.
 Those graphical bookmark buttons that reveal when you open Safari (sorry Chrome users) or click in the address bar.
 They look so… touchable, like little UI skittles for your fingers.